Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Pre-processing

 \subsection{Image enhancement}

-Sea ice imagery captured in natural environments suffers from varying light intensity, contrast, shadows, impurities, and other dynamic factors, making segmentation challenging.
-Within the database, image illumination and contrast varied significantly due to differences in lighting and weather conditions (see Fig.~\ref{fig:cam_set}c-e).
-Consequently, the boundaries of ice floes in the raw images often remained uncertain, complicating the automation of segmentation processes \citep[see, for example,][]{maska_2023_wve5d-2gn32}.
+Sea ice imagery captured in natural settings is influenced by varying light, contrast, shadows, and impurities (see Fig.~\ref{fig:cam_set}c--e).
+Consequently, ice floe boundaries in the raw images are often unclear, making automated segmentation challenging \citep[cf.][]{maska_2023_wve5d-2gn32}.
+To address this, image enhancement techniques are applied to sharpen the edges by homogenizing gray-scale levels \citep[e.g.,][]{parmiggiani2019image,alberello2019brief}.
+It is accomplished by combining an edge-preserving Gaussian bilateral filter \citep{tomasi1998bilateral} and an anisotropic diffusion filter \citep{perona1990scale}, which smooths regions with low gradients while preserving ice floe boundaries.
+Further enhancement is achieved by improving contrast with contrast-limited adaptive histogram equalization (CLAHE) \citep{zuiderveld1994contrast}, which accentuates boundaries and reveals fine details.
+Fig.~\ref{fig:persp_image}b,c illustrates the transition from the original to the enhanced image.
+Notably, the adaptive nature of this method allows it to tailor adjustments to each image’s specific characteristics, eliminating the need for predefined thresholds.

-Image enhancement techniques were applied to sharpen the edges.
-This was achieved through the homogenization of gray-scale levels \citep[see, for example,][]{parmiggiani2019image}, using a combination of an edge-preserving Gaussian bilateral filter \citep{tomasi1998bilateral} and an anisotropic diffusion filter \citep{perona1990scale}.
-These filters smoothed regions with low gradients while preserving the boundaries of the ice floes.
-Contrast enhancement was then applied using contrast-limited adaptive histogram equalization (CLAHE) \citep{zuiderveld1994contrast} to accentuate the boundaries and reveal fine details (see transition from original to enhanced image in Fig.~\ref{fig:im_enh}a,b).
-It is worth mentioning that the adaptive nature of this method allows it to tailor its adjustments to the specific characteristics of each image, eliminating the need for predefined thresholds.
-For night photographs, image enhancement was limited to the area illuminated by the vessel's spotlight, which was identified through haze removal techniques \citep{he2010single}.
-These techniques were used to estimate the illumination map by inverting the low-light image, applying dehazing, and then reinverting the result, effectively highlighting the spotlight-illuminated areas.
+For night photographs, enhancement was limited to areas illuminated by the vessel’s spotlight.
+These regions are identified using haze removal techniques \citep{he2010single}, which estimate the illumination map by inverting the low-light image, applying dehazing, and reinverting the result.
+This highlights the spotlight-illuminated areas for further analysis.
+As with daytime images, segmentation performance in these illuminated areas is influenced by sea ice complexity.